 - It is your break.
-I support you doing what’s best for you.
+I support you in doing what’s best for you.

-- If possible, try to limit or abstain from CBD during your break.
+- Try to limit or abstain from CBD during your break.

-Behavioral tolerance includes the habits, routines, and rituals that we build into cannabis use.
-These, in turn, come to impact our thoughts and cravings, and even the very experience of being high.
-As chemical tolerance goes up, we increasingly come to rely on these behavioral aspects for enjoyment.
-To gain perspective, it can be helpful to take a break from these too.
+Behavioral tolerance includes the habits, routines, and rituals we build into cannabis use.
+These, in turn, impact our thoughts, cravings, and even the high experience.
+As chemical tolerance increases, we increasingly rely on these behavioral aspects for enjoyment.
+It can be helpful to take a break from these to gain perspective.

 Here is my advice: